 To be honest, I knew very little about Pancevo before I went there.
-I only read a bit about the National Museum.
+I only read a bit about the museum there.
 So, in addition to seeing a place that I’ve never seen before, one more reason why I went to Pancevo was to visit this museum.
 It houses an iconic painting by one of my most favourite Serbian painters – Paja Jovanović.

 It was in the museum, while I was talking to the museum curator, that she told me more about these two churches.
 Thus, after she had told me about the painters that worked in these churches, my interest got ignited.
 So, immediately after the museum, I went to see them.